Yasukuni Shrine Tokyo

 Yasukuni Shrine or Yasukuni Jinja (靖国神社) located in Tokyo was built by Emperor Meiji in 1869.
 Yasukuni Shrine enshrines over 2,466,000 names of Japanese people who have died during war time.
 This includes the Boshin War, Seinan War, Sino-Japanese War, Russo-Japanese War, World War I, the Manchurian Incident, the China Incident and World War II.

 Many Japanese people visit Yasukuni Shrine twice a year, in Autumn and in Spring time.
-Both of these times are year, the grounds of Yasukuni Shrine are the most impressive, with flowers blossoming in the Spring and the beautiful golden leaves on the trees during Autumn.
+Both of these times are year, the grounds of Yasukuni Shrine are the most impressive, and is one of the best destinations to watch flowers.
+The flowers blossom in the Spring and the beautiful golden leaves on the trees during Autumn.
 The ceremonies offer meals and words of appreciation to the dead.
 Over 5 million people visit Yasukuni Shrine every year.

 There is often controversy around Yasukuni Shrine as the enshrined are respected for defending Japan against foreign aggressors though as there are many Generals and high ranking military officials from the Second World War who are thought to have been the aggressors against other countries like the US, Singapore and Australia.